aisc-org/aisc-model-viewer/src/docs/dev-environment.md

 choco install -y pandoc
 ```

 from an administrator terminal.
+If you don't use `choco` to install Pandoc, make
+sure that the `pandoc` command is visible on your `PATH`.

 Linux
 -----

-On Ubuntu, the easiest way to install Node is to run
+On Ubuntu, the easiest way to install Node is to use the snap package, which
+comes bundled with Yarn:

 ``` sh
 snap install --classic node --channel=12